Kokura: World War II

-Kokura was the primary target for the "Fat Man" bomb on August 9, 1945, but on the morning of the raid, the city was obscured by morning fog.
+Kokura was the primary target for the "Fat Man" atomic bomb on August 9, 1945, but on the morning of the raid, the city was obscured by morning fog.
 Kokura had also been mistaken for the neighboring city of Yahata the day before by the reconnaissance missions.
 Since the mission commander Major Charles Sweeney had orders to drop the bomb visually and not by radar, he diverted to the secondary target, Nagasaki.
+The planes, however, did fly over Kokura and were extremely close to executing the mission drop.

 Post-war

-When the city of Kitakyushu was created in 1963, Kokura was divided into Kokura Kita ward in the north, and Kokura Minami ward in the south.
+Kokura was merged with four other cities to form Kitakyushu in 1963.
+It constituted the Kokura ward of the new city until 1974, when it was divided into Kokura Kita ward in the north, and Kokura Minami ward in the south.